trzy/RoBart/README.md

 ### TLS (HTTPS) Support

 Certificates can be loaded using `--cert-dir` to specify the directory they are located in.
-This is useful for access outside of a LAN.
+This is useful for access outside of a LAN via a domain name.
+A free domain name for home IP addresses can be obtained with [No-IP](https://no-ip.com), and [DuckDNS](https://duckdns.org), or similar services, and then [Certbot](https://github.com/certbot/certbot) can be used to generate a certificate.

 ```
 python -m server --cert-dir=.
 ```

 In this example, the server will look for `fullchain.pem` and `privkey.pem` in the current directory.
-These can be generated with [Certbot](https://github.com/certbot/certbot) or obtained elsewhere.
-When using this option, make sure to use the `https` form of the URL (e.g., [https://localhost:8000](https://localhost:8000)).
+When using this option, make sure to use the `https` form of the URL with the domain name corresponding to the certificate (e.g., [https://mydomain.ddns.net:8000](https://mydomain.ddns.net:8000)).

 ### TURN Servers